VincentWei/build-minigui-5.0/README.md

 ## Current Status

-Currently, MiniGUI 5.0 is under development.
+Currently, MiniGUI 5.0 is still under active development.
+We hope we can release the official version about in one month.

 This is the first preview release of MiniGUI 5.0.0.
 The actual version number is 4.9.0.

 Main enhancements of MiniGUI Core and its components are as follow: